About Me

 My Story with the MS Poltergeist

 In 2013 multiple areas of my body were rapidly declining and I was under investigation for the root cause of these issues.
-Eventually, a long-awaited MRI came back visualizing lesions all over my brain and C-spine (neck) and I was diagnosed with MS (early 2014).
-When I heard the news, I grabbed my MRI report, ‘ran’ home and then had my first (and only ever) panic attack.
-Like ‘what the fork just happened’?!
+Eventually, a long-awaited MRI came back visualizing lesions all over my brain and C-spine (neck) and I was diagnosed with MS. When I heard the news, I grabbed my MRI report, ‘ran’ home and then had my first (and only ever) panic attack.
 Between not being able to breathe and the disbelief of what I’d just heard, I was physically sick to my stomach.
-My dog looked at me like I was a complete freak show!
+My dog looked at me like I was a complete freak show.

-Once I was calm enough, I grabbed my ski gear and hauled myself up Whistler Mountain to meet a friend who I planned to ski with that day.
-I told her the news, in between tears, then skied off trusting my (numb) legs would take me down the Mountain as they’d done hundreds of times in the past.
+Once I was calm enough, I grabbed my ski gear and hauled myself up the Mountain to meet a friend who I planned to ski with that day.
+I told her the news, in between tears, then skied off trusting my (numb) legs would take me down the Mountain as they’d done thousands of times before.

 Generally speaking, I knew what a poltergeist was from watching the movie the Poltergeist (1982) where demonic ghosts terrorized a family’s home.
 It was the impact of this movie that made me feel as though this creature in me was a poltergeist.
-It was seething and pulsating, without my permission through my body, wreaking havoc and insane pain as it went.
+It was seething through my body, without permission, wreaking havoc and pain as it went.
 I felt as though my brain was on fire.
-Soon enough, I was submerged by the more advanced symptoms of the disease and hospitalized.
+Soon enough, I was submerged by more advanced symptoms and hospitalized.

 This is my story with my MS poltergeist.